Do Curved TVs Need a Special Mount?

 The answer is emphatically yes!
 With the right TV wall mount, there are no issues in mounting a curved TV on your wall, just as so many of us have done with our flat-screen TVs.

 After all, nothing is really different with the mounting holes; it’s merely the screen itself that’s curved!

 Still Not Sure...
 Do Curved TVs Need Special TV Mounts?

-For our part, we can tell you that the same MantelMount pull-down TV mount that your neighbor uses for their flat-screen TV high on the wall, perhaps even over the fireplace, will likely work just as well for you.
-We certainly have customers who have seamlessly mounted their curved TV using MantelMount.
+For our part, we can tell you that the same MantelMount pull-down TV mount that your neighbor uses, knowing how high to mount tv on the wall, or perhaps even mount the tv over the fireplace, will likely work just as well for you.

 Another technical spec you need to think about is lighting.
 Your curved TV will perform best in low-light conditions, as it is designed to mimic a movie theater experience.
 The right TV wall mount can make a huge difference for your curved TV’s performance in swiveling, tilting, and, best of all, moving vertically to adapt to the ambient light conditions in your new home theater.

 Okay, Then… How Do I Wall Mount a Curved TV?

 Let’s run through an example.
 Let’s say you have a Samsung curved TV, and a curved sound bar from Samsung to match.
 How do you wall mount both this TV and sound bar together?

 Well, the TV installation is actually fairly straightforward—just check your wall material and stud positions if applicable and carefully follow the install manual of your chosen TV wall mount model.
 For the sound bar, you may need an extra piece—an L-bracket that is incorporated in most universal sound bar attachments and commonly purchased separately.